davidawad/Personal_Site_4.0/README.md

 davidawad.github.io
 ===================

-This is a simple project I made as a personal web page.
+This is a simple project I made as my first personal web page.
 I have been sharing it with friends family and potential employers to demonstrate my abilities as a Web Developer.

-It also contains some other sites i'm working on as i use github for convenient testing of my sites.
-That's part of why the repo has so many commits.
+I've since learned much more jQuery as well as a couple of frameworks.
+Such as Foundation!

+##I'm building a new site.

+If you want to see my new site go check out the [repo](https://github.com/DavidAwad/NewSite).

-##Thanks for Looking!##
+##Thanks for Looking!

 ###Thanks to Jacopo colo for the codebase of this website.